Last updated on March 2nd, 2023

-There are many variations for this sign but it shows where is the priority road is.
+There are many variations for this sign but it shows where the priority road is.
 In this case, you are turning left and you don’t need to yield to anyone.
 But if you were coming from the opposite direction straight ahead, you would need to stop and make sure it’s clear before proceeding.

 The signs above are simple and easy to follow.
-And actually you don’t see them as much in Spain as in many other European countries.
+And actually, you don’t see them as much in Spain as in many other European countries.
 But there is one more rule that is important to understand.
 That is the “Give way to the right”.
-And this rule applies to the unmarked crossings and equal priority.
+And this rule applies to unmarked crossings and equal priority.

 I will give an example.

 Imagine you are coming to a 4-stop intersection along with the other cars.
 Since everyone has a Stop sign, there is no priority road.
 So the car that stopped first has the priority way and has to go first.
 In Spain, or Europe in general, you would need to yield to the traffic coming in on the right-hand side, then you can drive (unless traffic is coming from a parking lot or a garage).

 Sometimes you can see this sign that warns you of the intersection up ahead where nobody has the priority of way.
 What it means for you is that if someone is coming onto your road from the right, you will have to go first, and you have to stop or slow down to let them pass.